Skip to main content

 Save and restart Claude Desktop

-Save the file, then completely quit and reopen Claude Desktop.
+Save the file, then completely quit and relaunch Claude Desktop.
 The MCP connection won’t activate until you restart.

 On macOS, make sure to quit from the menu bar (Claude > Quit Claude), not just close the window.